wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 - A ``LinearSystem`` representing the continuous-time state-space equations of the :term:`system`.
 - A :ref:`Kalman Filter <docs/software/advanced-controls/state-space/state-space-observers:State Observers and Kalman Filters>`, used to filter noise from sensor :term:`measurements <measurement>`.
-- A Linear-Quadratic Regulator, which combines feedback and feedforward to generate :term:`input`\s.
+- A Linear-Quadratic Regulator, which combines feedback and feedforward to generate :term:`inputs <input>`.

 As the system being controlled is in discrete domain, we follow the following steps at each update cycle: